odan/slim4-skeleton/docs/security.md

 [Bearer-Token](https://oauth.net/2/bearer-tokens/) or a [JSON Web Token](https://oauth.net/2/jwt/).

-[lcobucci/jwt](https://github.com/lcobucci/jwt) is a good library to work with JSON Web Token (JWT) and JSON Web Signature based on the RFC 7519.
+[lcobucci/jwt](https://github.com/lcobucci/jwt) is a good library to work with JSON Web Token (JWT) and JSON Web Signature based on RFC 7519.

+Please note that a **logout** functionality with tokens is not feasible without giving up the **stateless** principle.

 It's up to you how you configure the routes and their individual authentication.